dotnet/docfx/Documentation/tutorial/validate_your_markdown_files.md

 }
 ```

-Enable metadata rule is same as other rules, just copy the assemblies to the `plugins` of your template folder and run `docfx`.
+Enable the metadata rule the same way as outlined above - copy the compiled assemblies to the `plugins` directory in your project and run `docfx`.

 ### Create configurable metadata validation plug-ins

 There are two steps to create a metadata validator:

-1. We need to modify export attribute for metadata validator plug-in:
+1. Modify the `ExportAttribute` for the metadata validator plug-in class to specify its type:

     ```csharp
     [Export("hello_is_not_valid", typeof(IInputMetadataValidator))]
     ```

-    > [!Note]
+    >[!NOTE]
-    > If the rule doesn't have a contract name, it will be always enabled,
-    > i.e., there is no way to disable it unless delete the assembly file.
+    >If the rule doesn't have a contract name, it will be always enabled, i.e. there is no way to disable it unless the assembly files are deleted.

-2. Modify `md.style` with following content:
+2. Modify the `md.style` file with the following content:

     ```json
     {